michalskrzynski/xpro-bus-tracker/README.md

+# Title

-# Real Time Bus Tracker
+Real Time Bus Tracker

+## Project description

 This project is one of assignments from MIT xPro MERN Stack course.

-# Project description

-This project displays the real time location of a bus.
-The location is loaded from the public database MBTA.
+The goal was to create a simple bus tracking website, that would visualize the position of buses from one line.
+The bus location is loaded from the public database MBTA.
+Refreshing is being done every 15 sec in order not to get banned by the administrator.

 ## How to run

 Just download the project and start **index.html** file.
+Then click "RUN" button to start tracking.

 ## Roadmap of future improvements